-And when you think of art (in Brabant), how can you not think of Van Gogh?
+What would art (in Brabant) be without Van Gogh?
 Vincent van Gogh and Brabant are inextricably linked.
-The little boy from Zundert grew up to become a world-famous artist who would leave his mark both on the world and on Brabant.
+The little boy from Zundert grew up to become a world-famous artist who left his mark both on the world and on Brabant.

 Tilburg is the first Dutch city to display a sculpture created by artist Anish Kapoor in a public space.
 How did Museum De Pont achieve this major feat?Read more